quicwg/base-drafts/draft-ietf-quic-transport.md

 states a lower stream limit than the client has previously received.
 MAX_STREAMS frames which do not increase the stream limit MUST be ignored.

-A peer MUST NOT initiate a stream with a higher stream ID than the largest limit it has received permits.
+A peer MUST NOT open more streams than the limit it received permits.
 For instance, a server that receives a unidirectional stream limit of 3 is permitted to open stream 3, 7, and 11, but not stream 15.
 An endpoint MUST terminate a connection with a STREAM_LIMIT_ERROR error if a peer opens more streams than was permitted.

 ## PING Frame {#frame-ping}